marlonajgayle/Net5WebTemplate/README.md

 [![Build status](https://dev.azure.com/marlongayle/Net5WebTemplate/_apis/build/status/Net5WebTemplate-CI)](https://dev.azure.com/marlongayle/Net5WebTemplate/_build/latest?definitionId=3)

 # .NET 5 Web Template
-A multi-project solution template for creating a an enterprise level using Vue.js and .NET 5 Framework guided by the Clean Architecture princicples.
+A multi-project solution project template for creating an enterprise level Web API using the ASP.NET Core 5 Framework guided by the Clean Architecture design princicples.

-## Use Case
+## Purpose
-To fast track the creation of an enterprise grade .NET 5 solution with scafolding for API versioning, application logging, CQRS, and Unit Testing.
+This template serves two purposes, to standardize the creation of ASP.NET Core 5 Web API projects and share knowledge on ways to implement projects with enterprise level considerations.

+The project template consist of scafolding for API Versioning, Ip Rate Limiting, Security Headers, CORS, Application Logging, CQRS, Localization, Swagger (Open API) and Unit Tests.

 ## Getting Started
 Use the instructions provided below to get the project up and running.